mikeAdamss/V4andRecipes/SDMX to V4/README.md

 Intended to allow us to quickly create simple SDMX to V4 pipelines for CMD.

-SDMX is a very well structured data source with fully provisioned codelists begind it.
+SDMX is a very well structured data source with fully provisioned codelists behind it.
 While we could convert *everything* from within an SDMX dataset into V4 for loading onto CMD, what you end up with is an awful lot of one-item-only dimensions containing what we regard metadata, inside a structurally sound but user-unfriendly mess of a datacube.

 The point of this tool then is to help us identify and quickly transform datasets using only those dimensions we want to expose as V4.